 How did you initially expect students to use ARTmap?

 Jenny: Once the idea for ARTmap came to fruition, I expected students to use ARTmap the same way they are using it today.
 This means it took a few pauses to envision and define what ARTmap would be.
-This seems like a opportune moment to state that the name “ARTmap” was probably the last step (and that the name was Katy’s idea).
+This seems like an opportune moment to state that the name “ARTmap” was probably the last step (and that the name was Katy’s idea).

 Now that ARTmap is live, what do you think?
 What kind of feedback have you all received?

 Jenny: For me, the collaboration of CCS and ADHC was the masterpiece.
-CCS and ADHC were the cornerstone of this project, and ARTmap would have never happened without them.
+CCS and ADHC were the cornerstones of this project, and ARTmap would have never happened without them.
 I was an instructor with a very simple idea and CCS/ADHC laid the framework for an exciting educational adventure.

 ARTmap has been well received.
 I just sent out a questionnaire to my current classes asking for their feedback and critique of ARTmap.
 I haven’t finished reading them, but many students have had praising comments and helpful suggestions for the future.

 Katy: I am quite happy with how ARTmap came together; it is very close to how I envisioned it.
 Tyler at ADHC has really done a good job on the platform, and Jenny is a rock star!
 She really did commit to the idea, and she worked diligently and steadily to compile all this extra content for the course.
-You really can’t do these kinds of projects without full commitment, but I think the return on investment is reward in itself.
+You really can’t do these kinds of projects without full commitment, but I think the return on investment is a reward in itself.

 ARTmap was built in collaboration with CCS instructional designers Katy Allen and Alison Lewis; Josh Michael, John Kliner, and Don Dendy and the CCS media team; and Emma Wilson and Tyler Grace of the ADHC.